diku-dk/pmph-e2024-pub/README.md

 -->

+For CUDA to work, you may need

+* to run `$module load cuda`

-For CUDA to work, you may need to add the following to your `$HOME/.bash_profile` or `$HOME/.bashrc` file (on one of the machines, since they are connected by NFS):
+* The following may be wrong as I did not managed to login to the machines yet: and perhaps to add the following to your `$HOME/.bash_profile` or `$HOME/.bashrc` file:

 ```bash
 export CPATH=/usr/local/cuda/include:$CPATH